LabScripts/lab-MafiaMenu/README.md

 **Installation:**

 1) Configure the script carefully!
 2) Run the SQL file.
+(If you have used lab-TopCriminals previously, skip this step.)
+3) Remove lab-TopCriminals
-3) Ensure it AFTER lab-CreateMafia
+4) Ensure it AFTER lab-CreateMafia

 **Preview:**
 You can check it out in the following video, after the lab-CreateMafia script presentation.